maine-imre/handwaver/docs/EmbodiedUserInput/SystemDescription.md

 ## Layers
 There are 3 layers to the gesture system.
-* The base layer adds support for hardware by using their specific APIs to grab the input from the sources and feed it into the next layers by adding their inputs to the relevant parts of the Imre gestures struct
+* The base layer, called Interface Layer, adds support for hardware by using their specific APIs to grab the input from the sources and feed it into the next layers by adding their inputs to the relevant parts of the Imre gestures struct
-* The middle layer defines states of the body.
-For example: defining whether a finger is extended or not.
+* The middle layer, called Classifer Layer, defines states of the body and then checks to see if data on what a person in the environment is doing matches any of those states.
-* The Top Layer uses the definitions from the middle layer to give functionality to the gestures when performed in certain contexts.
+* The Top Layer, called Action Layer, uses the states found by the Classifier Layer to determine what functionality should be executed.

 ---